iamkroot/comp-geo/chans_algo/README.md

 1. Jarvis March (Gift wrapping) algorithm | `O(n * h)`
 2. Graham Scan algorithm | `O(n log n)`

+Here, `n` is the number of points in the input and `h` is the number of points in the output convex hull.

 ### Algorithm & Complexity

 Chan's algorithm is inspired by both `Graham Scan` and `Jarvis March`.
-It uses the ideas from both the algorithms to acheive the asymptotically optimal time complexity of `O(n log h)` where `n` is the number of points in the input and `h` is the number of points on the ouput convex hull.
+It uses the ideas from both the algorithms to acheive the asymptotically optimal time complexity of `O(n log h)` where `n` is the number of points in the input and `h` is the number of points on the output convex hull.
 Here, since the complexity depends on the output hence, it is a output sensitive algorithm.
 Note, `h <= n` Hence, Chan's algorithm is atleast as good as `Graham Scan`.